bhasinsamarth/Shiftly/README.md

-# StaffEasy - Employee Management System
+# Shiftly - Employee Management System

-StaffEasy is a comprehensive employee management system designed to simplify operations within companies of any size.
+Shiftly is an employee management system designed to simplify operations within companies of any size.
 This web application centralizes employee data, eliminating outdated paper-based systems and disconnected spreadsheets.

 ## Project Contributors